grnydawn/errand/doc/source/intro.rst

 		print("FAILURE!")

-Errand takes in charge of data movements and thread generation.
-User is responsible for specifying computation in an order file.
-The order file below defines an element-wise addition of 2 dimensional array in multiple programming framework including Cuda, Hip, OpenAcc-C++, and PThread.
+While Errand handles data movements and thread generation, user needs to specify computation in an order file.
+For example, the order file below defines an element-wise addition of 2 dimensional array in multiple programming frameworks including Cuda, Hip, OpenAcc-C++, and PThread.

 For convinience, Errand provides user with a Numpy ndarray-like interface to the input and output arguments as demonstrated below.
 For example, an array can be accessed through indices and the shape array is informed with shape member method.